userfrosting/learn/17.recipes/06.advanced-tutorial/03.adding-menu/docs.md

 {% endblock %}
 ```

 The key here is the `{% extends "@admin/navigation/sidebar-menu.html.twig" %}` part.
-While our new file overwrite the same one from the `admin` sprinkle, we tell **our** file to use the one from the admin sprinkle as a base.
-We ccan then use Twig inheritance to add our new link to the navigation block.
-See the [Extending Templates and Menus](/recipes/extending-template) receipe for more informations about this.
+While our new file overwrites the same one from the `admin` sprinkle, we tell **our** file to use the one from the admin sprinkle as a base.
+We can then use Twig inheritance to add our new link to the navigation block.
+See the [Extending Templates and Menus](/recipes/extending-template) recipe for more information about this.

 You should now see the new link in the menu :